2 Is resilience in our DNA?

 But why do individuals develop these characteristics differently?
 Advances in genetic research over the last ten years have linked various genes to a range of social behaviours.
 Are genes also linked to our ability to cope with life’s challenges?

-Watch the videowith Simon Weston.
-You might find it useful to open the video in a new tab or window.
-Weston is a veteran of the British Army who has become well known throughout the UK for his charity work after he suffered severe burn injuries during the Falklands War.
+Weston is a veteran of the British Army who became well known throughout the UK for his charity work after he suffered severe burn injuries during the Falklands War.
 In the video he visits the Genome Centre in London to meet psychologists Dr Michael Pluess and Dr Aneta Tunariu and to see if he has the resilience gene.

 Note down how Weston explains his ability to be resilient.